RUBAKUMARAN/Innovative-Stroke-Care-The-Power-of-Data-Machine-Learning/README.md

 - WHO identifies ischaemic heart disease and stroke as the two leading causes of mortality and disability worldwide.
 - According to the American Heart Association, stroke is considered a severe health issue due to its high mortality rate.

+## Context
+- The data was obtained from Kaggle :[https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset]